FaizanAhK/Blinkit_Performance_Customer_Analytics/README.md

 # Blinkit_Performance_Customer_Analytics

+## Project Background

+Blinkit, an Indian e-commerce company founded in 2013, specializes in sellin using Mobile application to order groceries and products online.
+I'm partnering with the Head of Operations To conduct a comprehensive analysis of Blinkit's sales performance, Customer Satisfaction and Inventory Distribution to identify key insights and oppurtunities for optimization using various KPIs and visualizations using Power BI.

 ## Business Requirement

 To conduct a comprehensive analysis of Blinkit's sales performance, Customer Satisfaction and Inventory Distribution to identify key insights and oppurtunities for optimization using various KPIs and visualizations using Power BI.